iamNihar07/ComputerGraphics/README.md

 # Computer Graphics Repo

-### This is a repo of the following projects, completed and submitted for course CSE 4303 Computer Graphics at The University of Texas at Arlington
+### This is a repo of the following projects, completed and submitted for the course CSE 4303 Computer Graphics at The University of Texas at Arlington

 1. Backface Culling
 2. Line Clipping